You are here

 SPH and SPH Foundation award scholarships to 29 recipients

-During his internship at The New Paper this year, he saw firsthand how Covid-19 had disrupted the lives of various groups of people - ranging from migrant workers to retrenched workers - and was determined to "do justice to the stories" they were telling him.
+DURING his internship at The New Paper this year, Wong Yang saw firsthand how the Covid-19 pandemic had disrupted the lives of various groups of people - ranging from migrant workers to retrenched workers - and was determined to “do justice to the stories” they were telling him.

 “The experience has made me believe, more than ever, in the potential for journalism to drive social change,” he said.